a ‘Southern observant’ Storyteller

-The art of southern story telling
+The art of

 Given birth as folk lore, and nurtured by every man, woman and child who greets the whole world as “ya’ll”, these stories were passed along over the centuries.
-They became the engaging plots of great novels, because of their character building morals many were shared with children all over the world (ain’t it so, Brer Rabbit), they became the screenplays for great movies, and they become the inspiration behind soulful music that can be heard in every blues bar and juke joint in the south.
+They became the engaging plots of great novels, because of their character building morals many were shared with children all over the world (ain’t it so, Brer Rabbit), they became the screenplays for great movies, and they become the inspiration behind soulful music that can be heard in every blues bar and juke joint in the South.

 I am honored to be a part of that tradition

-When the rest of America was engaged in a race with the Soviet Union to conquer space, when technology was driving the economy of much of America, the people in this part of America were still living in dilapidated three- and four-room shacks that had no running water and no indoor plumbing.
+When the rest of America was engaged in a race with the Soviet Union to conquer space, when technology was driving the economy of much of America, families in this part of the Delta were still living in dilapidated three- and four-room shacks that had no running water and no indoor plumbing.
 These folks were still chopping and picking cotton by hand, and were still trying to pull survival out of the mud of desperation.

 Extreme poverty among whites and blacks – alike – and the brutal racism passed down through our history hindered the economic and social development of that area.